BUSINESS OWNER ADVICE

-Given that both systems are equally reliable, we advise the majority of our domestic and small business customers to instal wireless alarm systems.
-However, for larger commercial premises, the running costs and scalability of wired systems usually get our vote, especially if we can instal the system during fit out.
+Given that both systems are equally reliable, we advise the majority of our domestic and small business customers to install wireless alarm systems.
+However, for larger commercial premises, the running costs and scalability of wired systems usually get our vote, especially if we can install the system during fit out.

 Have you installed emergency lighting?

 Emergency lighting falls under two headings, escape route lighting and open area lighting (otherwise known as anti-panic lighting), and is governed by BS5266.
 The overall objective of emergency lighting is to permit safe escape from a building or other location in the event of the mains lighting going down.

 The objective of escape route lighting is to provide for a means of escape from a location or building by providing suitable visual conditions and enabling appropriate signage to be seen, and also to enable a means of finding fire-fighting equipment and any other safety equipment.